 Overview of Schwab CDs

 Charles Schwab offers brokered CDs with competitive rates.
-Through the firm’s platform, you can open CDs with interest rates as high as 2.50% for a variety of terms.
+Through the firm’s platform, you can open CDs with interest rates as high as 5.70% depending on the term.
 These offerings launch Schwab to the head of the competition when it comes to CDs.
 Their annual percentage yields (APYs) can compete with Vanguard CD rates and options other financial services giants like Fidelity offer.
 Charles Schwab also charges no maintenance fees for managing your CD.
 But you may incur some fees if you sell your CD on the secondary market because Schwab offers brokered CDs.
 According to Charles Schwab’s website, the firm charges a $1 transaction fee per $1,000 CDs.
 The fees have a $250 maximum.
 Broker assisted trades cost the online price plus a $25 per trade service charge.

 How Much Do You Earn With Schwab Certificate of Deposits Over Time?

 As with any CD, investing for the long term will usually generate the highest return.
 Through Schwab's marketplace, you can open CDs with terms ranging from a few days to several years.
 However, interest does not compound in the CD.
 So you end up getting your principal plus interest delivered to your brokerage account.
 Thus, your return would be the same each year.
 Nonetheless, Schwab still offers higher CD rates than a lot of the competition, so you could earn a large amount by making a large deposit.

 Compare Charles Schwab Bank to Other Competitive Offers

 How Schwab’s CD Rates Compare to Other Banks